Photo: Tomek Dersu Aaron

 Article 2.3

-A potential visitor may be denied admission to the museum complex if it appears that the admission ticket, discount card or voucher has not been obtained from the Stedelijk Museum Amsterdam or from an agency authorised by the museum.
+The potential visitor may be denied access to the museum complex if the admission ticket, discount card or voucher proves not to be valid or has not been obtained from the Stedelijk Museum Amsterdam or a body so authorised by the museum.

 Article 2.4

-The Stedelijk Museum Amsterdam The Stedelijk Museum Amsterdam is entitled to adjust the regular opening hours to incidental emergency response exercises in the context of in-house emergency response (Article 23 of the Working Conditions Act), as well as in the event of an actual calamity resulting in the total or partial evacuation of the museum complex.
+The Stedelijk Museum Amsterdam is entitled to change the regular opening hours to accommodate occasional drills in the context of company emergency response (Article 23 of the Working Conditions Act), as well as in the event of a calamity causing the museum complex to be fully or partially evacuated, for example when the health or safety of visitors and employees is at stake or because of government measures.

 Article 3.1